alok-drop/keyword_network/README.md

 ## The purpose of this project:

-The purpose of this project is to create a lay of the land on academic articles that references a given key word.
+The purpose of this project is to create a lay of the land on academic articles that reference a given key word.
 Using the Crossref citation database, keyword_network aims to build a network graph of articles that reference a given keyword, allowing researchers to see the current state of academic thought on a specific subject.